Radiation in Fluid/Gravity and the Flat Limit: Holographic Fluid Perspective

 The lack of first order boundary entropy production for the dual fluid of the RT-AdS class is already discussed in \cite{Ciambelli:2017wou}.
 The existence of radiation in the bulk suggests that the boundary is not at equilibrium, but this does not imply that there is entropy production in the dual fluid if the kinematical out-of-equilibrium quantities are chosen to coincide with their thermodynamic local-equilibrium counterparts.\footnote{As demonstrated in \cite{Becattini:2023ouz}, this property persists even in the presence of spin currents, with the result being exact as well.
 The entropy production vanishes when the conserved current remains unchanged from its local equilibrium value.
 This is a condition whose definition depends on the choice of hydrodynamic frame.} As shown in \cite{Ciambelli:2017wou}, one can understand this as a thermodynamic Moutier isothermal path with the irresistibility process being of a geometric nature.

 Note that, on the other hand, the task of defining an entropy current for a relativistic fluid is subtle, and its interplay with fluid frame covariance is delicate.
 Here, we confined our attention to the first-order entropy current \eqref{Entropy_curr1}.
 This differs from the analysis in \cite{Bakas:2014kfa,Skenderis:2017dnh}, in which the dual fluid of RT-AdS solutions exhibits boundary entropy production.
 While the analysis in these papers is performed in the Landau-Lifshitz frame, one would need to go to higher orders in the derivative expansion to compare the entropy currents.
 Another subtlety in comparing these results is that \cite{Skenderis:2017dnh} considers linear perturbations to the Schwarzschild-AdS black hole that are required to satisfy the RT equation.
 These metric perturbations induce a gradient expansion in the boundary fluid, with the boundary tensors computed only perturbatively in this expansion.
 This contrasts with our exact results, derived in a generic hydrodynamic frame.
+We currently do not have an example of a bulk vacuum exact solution whose dual fluid has entropy production at first order, but we are investigating various concrete possibilities.
+One should note that the first order hydrodynamic expansion is generally parabolic and thus not causal, unless we are in special hydrodynamic frames, such as BDNK --- see \cite{Ciambelli:2023mvj} for a holographic analysis.
+Therefore, as already stated, an avenue worth-pursuing would be to push the analysis to higher orders in the hydrodynamic expansion.

 The main takeaway message of this section is the understanding of gravitational radiation in AlAdS spaces as sourcing dissipation in the dual boundary fluid, and its subtle link with the fluid entropy current.
 Our findings are supported by non-trivial checks in radiative exact bulk solutions.